Blog Home / Case Studies / Halfpenny CIMA OCS Preseen – May – August 2025

 Performance Analysis: Aryzta (Europe & North America)

-- Aryzta, a multinational bakery group, closely tracks operational KPIs such as waste levels, production efficiency, and inventory turnover rates.
+Aryzta, a multinational bakery group, offers vital lessons in using data and automation to enhance profitability.
+Aryzta closely tracks crucial operational KPIs such as waste levels, production efficiency, and inventory turnover rates to maintain control over its extensive global operations.

 Possible Exam Connection